 Beverages, including coffee and sports drinks, are another opportunity for hemp inclusion, he said, adding the U.S. regulatory framework for hemp could become clearer over the next 18 months.

 “The industry wants to be regulated,” said Robert T. Hoban, managing partner for Hoban Law Group, Denver.

-Mr. Hoban said the 2018 farm bill, when passed, could contain hemp regulations and bring debate over who should govern hemp, be it the Food and Drug Administration, which is part of the U.S. Department of Health and Human Services, or the Drug Enforcement Agency, which is part of the U.S. Department of Justice.
+Mr. Hoban said the 2018 farm bill, when passed, could contain hemp regulations and bring debate over what government agency should govern hemp, be it the Food and Drug Administration, which is part of the U.S. Department of Health and Human Services, or the Drug Enforcement Agency, which is part of the U.S. Department of Justice.

 Hemp may fall under the Food, Drug, and Cosmetic Act governed by the F.D.A., said James R. Prochnow, a shareholder for Greenberg Traurig, L.L.P., Denver.

 “The biggest challenge that I see for this industry is you have to comply with the Federal Food, Drug, and Cosmetic Act or it could lead to some bad consequences for you,” he said.

 “You have to be very accurate what you say,” he said.
 “It’s a felony, a violation of federal law, to be untruthful about what’s in the product.”